MK2112/encrypted-sync/README.md

 - Python 3.10 or higher
 - GnuPG installed on your system
-- OneDrive client installed and configured on your computer
+- sync folder client installed and configured on your computer

 ## Installation